11 Apr 2019 Buffalo Soldiers Tread a Path Through History

 The U.S. Congress answered the call for troops on July 28, 1866, establishing two mounted cavalries and four infantry all-black units in a peacetime army.
 Soldiers enlisted in droves.

-Please read the article about the buffalo soldiers in the Features section.
+Please click to read the article about the buffalo soldiers.